Bristol, Virginia: Education

-The city school division, Bristol Virginia Public Schools, operates Virginia High School and Virginia Middle School, together with one elementary school: Virginia Primary School.
-Three private schools — St. Anne Catholic, Sullins Academy, and Morrison — are operated within the city.
+The city school division, Bristol Virginia Public Schools, operates Virginia High School and Virginia Middle School, together with Virginia Primary School, and Virginia Intermediate School.
+Two private schools — St. Anne Catholic, and Morrison — are operated within the city.
 Bristol was formerly home to two post-secondary institutions, Sullins College and Virginia Intermont College, but these colleges closed in 1978 and 2014 respectively.